These margaritas put a delicious spin on a classic cocktail

 These Grilled Mezcal Margaritas are equal parts sweet, tart, and smoky.
 Honey syrup lends a pleasant sweetness, the grilled lemon juice is tart and complex, and the mezcal adds a boozy smokiness.

-These margaritas are easy to make & require a handful of ingredients!
+These margaritas are easy to make & require only a handful of ingredients!

 Our good friends gave us the book The One Bottle Cocktail: More than 80 Recipes with Fresh Ingredients and a Single Spirit as a Christmas gift.
 Let it be known that I am by no means averse to mixing up a somewhat complicated drink.
 However, it can be a little annoying when all you want is a quick cocktail and don’t want to have to drag out every bottle in your bar.
 This cookbook is great for that reason: you only need a single bottle of booze for every recipe.